akpw/mktxp/README.md

 kid_control_dynamic = False     # Allow Kid Control metrics for all connected devices, including those without assigned user
 ```

-When set up on the router, you can also view Kid Control device metrics directly from the command line:
+When set up on the router, is is possible to view Kid Control device metrics directly from the command line:
 ```
 ❯ mktxp print -en MKT-GT -kc
 MKT-GT@10.70.0.1: OK to connect